How to fix a cat scratching post

 Place the old piece of carpet on top of the new and cut around it, making the new piece as close as possible in size.
 Wrap the new piece of carpet around your existing wooden post and, using a staple gun, insert a staple along the seam and the top and bottom edges a few inches apart.

-Once the carpet is securely fixed to the post, and there is no visible way for your favorite felines to pull out any of the stables, pop it back in your cat’s favourite spot and watch them enjoy their brand new play thing!
+Once the carpet is securely fixed to the post, and there is no visible way for your favorite felines to pull out any of the stables, pop it back in your cat’s favorite spot and watch them enjoy their brand new play thing!

 Chloe is a freelance writer, editor, and proofreader, who has more than ten years’ experience in creating animal-focussed content.
 From National Geographic to Animal Planet, Chloe’s passion for creating fact-filled features all about wildlife and the environment is evident.
 But it’s not just wild animals that Chloe’s fascinated by.
 Having written more than 75 articles for PetsRadar - and having her very own four-legged friend by her side - it’s no wonder that her love of dogs (and, of course, cats) has grown exponentially.